adgoudz/dotfiles/README.md

 * [christoomey/vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator)
   This works together with a Neovim plugin to enable moving between Neovim and tmux windows with the same keyboard shortcuts.
-I'll talk more about Neovim below.
+I'll talk more about this below.

 ## Shell

 [zsh-users/zsh](https://github.com/zsh-users/zsh)
-Z Shell (Zsh) was quite possibly the gateway drug for today's generation of command-line users.
+Z Shell (Zsh) was a gateway drug of sorts for a generation of command-line users.
 It provides a programming language like Bash with features like tab completion and themeable prompts, transforming a command line into a powerful editor.
-The cool kids might be using [fish], but I like Zsh for its active development community and its similarities to Bash and other POSIX shells.
+The cool kids might be using [fish], but I like Zsh for its active development community and its similarities to POSIX shells.

 [sorin-ionescu/prezto](https://github.com/sorin-ionescu/prezto)
 One of the most popular projects on GitHub is a configuration and plugin manager called Oh My Zsh (OMZ).
-I used OMZ for a few years before I ultimately dropped it for Prezto, which was created after its author [couldn't convince][gh-377] the author of OMZ to simplify the framework.
-While the Prezto community is significantly less active than OMZ's, my command prompt loads faster with Prezto and it offers all of the basic features of OMZ.
+I used OMZ for a few years before I ultimately dropped it for Prezto, which was created after its author [couldn't convince][gh-377] Robby Russell to simplify the framework.
+While the Prezto community is significantly less active than OMZ's, my command prompt loads more quickly with Prezto.

 [fish]: https://github.com/fish-shell/fish-shell
 [omz]: https://github.com/ohmyzsh/ohmyzsh